rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 you get three cars for the same amount of time.

-But what if you're a boutique car manufacturer, making only a handful of cars, and constructing a new assembly line would cost more time and money and it would save?
+But what if you're a boutique car manufacturer, making only a handful of cars, and constructing a new assembly line would cost more time and money than it would save?
 How can you product cars more quickly without constructing an extra line?
-The only way is to have multiple people work on the same car at hte same time.
-To do this, identify the steps which don't intefere with each other and can be executed at the same time (for example, the front part of the car can be constructed independently of the rear part of the car).
+The only way is to have multiple people work on the same car at the same time.
+To do this,, you identify the steps which don't intefere with each other and can be executed at the same time (for example, the front part of the car can be constructed independently of the rear part of the car).
 If you find more steps which can be done without interfering each other, these steps can be executed at the same time.
 Overall time is saved.